oscal-compass/community/SELF_ASSESSMENT.md

 - Integration tests
 - Linting and style enforcement

-Container images (where applicable) are:

-- Built via CI/CD pipelines defined in [Agile Authoring](https://github.com/oscal-compass/compliance-trestle-agile-authoring)
-- **Immutable and signed** to ensure artifact integrity and reproducibility

 ### Communication Channels

 <!--Reference where you document how to reach your team or